What are lymphocytes?

 - chest or abdominal x-rays to look for potential tumour spread

 - checking the serum (blood) to look for specific biomarkers that can be elevated in cases of lymphoma (e.g. C-reactive protein)

 - PCR testing to help differentiate cancerous lymphocytes from normal but reactive ones.

 Regardless of the form of lymphoma, there may be multiple lesions present on your pet's body.
 These can grow and become increasingly bothersome.
 They can also spread to other areas of the body, including the lymph nodes (especially those in front of the shoulders, in the armpits, between the legs, and behind the back legs) and the abdominal organs.

 What are the treatments for this type of tumor?

-In dogs that develop only a single, localized lesion (rare, although reported), radiation therapy may be helpful, as it has shown good success in humans.
+In dogs that develop only a single, localized lesion (rare, although reported), surgical removal of the lesion, or radiation therapy, may be helpful.

 Is there anything else I should know?